farisachugthai/dynamic_ipython/docs/source/sphinxext/ipython_sphinx_directive.rst

 .. |rst| replace:: reStructured text

 .. let's see whether references are case sensitive.
+Yup!

-The :rst:dir:`IPython` directive is a stateful shell that can be used in |rst| files.
+The :rst:dir:`ipython` directive is a stateful shell that can be used in |rst| files.

 The Sphinx project, for those who are unfamiliar, is used